How Protein Can Help You Lower Your Setpoint Weight

-As you already know, everything you eat determines your body’s setpoint weight.
-Without protein you’re going to feel rundown, under the weather, and out of sorts.
-This is often why calorie restricted diets make you feel sick!
+As you already know, setpoint weight is a range of 10 to 20 pounds that your body strives to maintain.
+Everything you eat determines your body’s setpoint weight.
+Without protein, you’re going to feel run down, under the weather, and out of sorts.
+This is often why calorie-restricted diets make you feel sick!
 So, it makes perfect sense that protein is going to affect your setpoint weight.
 But it’s a guessing game unless you know the principles that affect your setpoint weight; will it be a positive or negative effect based on the quantity of protein you add to your diet?
 Going SANE helps to remove the guesswork, giving you simple tools you can use in real life to ensure each choice you make helps to lower your setpoint.

 Unless you successfully adjust your body’s setpoint weight, you’ll continue to feel as if you’re riding the ‘Diet Rollercoaster’.
 The ups and downs of diets you’ve tried in the past can even raise your setpoint weight.